Fauli/switch-manager/README.md

 The source file that is being parsed is currently expecting the following format.

 The manager looks for the file with the name data.csv in the same directly as the application.
+This can be overwritteb by setting the SM_CSV_DATA environment variable.

 A sample file has been provided.

 ```csv
 Name;IP;subnet;aliases;comment;type;id;responsible;aix_server